 The next step is to configure a

-.gitignore file on your local machine, which will define which files and folders should never be edited and pushed via Git.
-Below we have provided two templates for your
+.gitignore file on the local machine, which will define which files and folders should never be edited and pushed via Git.
+Below we have provided two templates for the

 - Download the starter